| Amazonas

 to Lima by daily flights.

-see Map Location,(For individual hotel listing and information
+see Map Location.(For individual hotel listing and information

-A small coastal village surrounded by an ever - increasing number of beach
+click on the city's name) A small coastal village surrounded by an ever

-resorts, it is noted for its lovely bathing shores, snorkeling, windsurfing
+- increasing number of beach resorts, it is noted for its lovely bathing

-and other sea sports.
-Close by Cabo Blanco is home to the Black Marlin,
+shores, snorkeling, windsurfing and other sea sports.
+Close by Cabo Blanco

-Swordfish and other species; a location which was well known to Ernest
+is home to the Black Marlin, Swordfish and other species; a location which

-Hemingway and inspired him to write "The Old Man and The Sea".
+was well known to Ernest Hemingway and inspired him to write "The Old Man

-the Panamerican Highway.
+or by the Panamerican Highway.

 click on the city's name) A city located on the Southern Peruvian Coast,